 If you're looking to personalize your product by adding your name, monogram or company logo, hot stamping is a tried and true direct part marking method.

 The hot stamping process includes a hot stamping press, a hot stamping die or type, and sometimes a hot stamping foil if you choose to add color to your impression.
 The hot stamping press contains a heating element that heats up the die or type; the marking cycle starts when the press engages the heated die or type with the foil and transfers the ink from the foil carrier onto the part to be marked.
 The press then disengages at the end of the marking cycle leaving behind a crisp, permanent, ink impression on the part.

 What can hot stamping foil be used for?

-Our hot stamping foils are formulated to meet the most demanding applications for leather goods, book bindings, personalization items, greeting cards, ribbons, plastics, cosmetic packaging, commercial printing, labels, wires, and heat-shrink sleeving.
+Our hot stamping foils are formulated to meet the most demanding applications for leather goods, book bindings, personalization items, greeting cards, napkins, ribbons, plastics, cosmetic packaging, commercial printing, labels, wires, and heat-shrink sleeving.